bertofurth/motion/README.md

 If set to "on" then motion images will have "rotate" and "flip_axis" parameters applied as per normal pictures.
 Rotation, particularly 90 and 270 degree rotation, can consume significant CPU resources.
-This feature also consumes a small amount of extra memory.

 By setting this feature to "off", motion debugging images will not be rotated.
 This will save CPU and memory resources while motion debugging